YoRyan/dsddns/README.md

 DsDDNS is the world's first dynamic DNS client built from the ground-up for IPv6.
 In comparison to other dynamic DNS clients available on the Internet, including some others written in Go, DsDDNS features:

-- First-class support for IPv6, including the ability to update multiple subdomains within a dynamically allocated prefix.
+- First-class support for IPv6, including the ability to update multiple hostnames within a dynamically allocated prefix.
 - Support for determining the lower bits of the address either manually or with SLAAC.
 - Support for managing multiple domains across multiple accounts and services.
 - A single binary and a single configuration file that can be deployed anywhere.